 The dictatorship of the proletariat is impossible because the proletariats' interest is to annul themselves as a class, in order to become humanity in the fullest sense of the word.
-An eventual would-be dictatorship of the proletariat (even if it were represented as 'anti-State' or 'from the base'), could only be exercised by 'representatives' of the proletariat, the presumed holders of their true essence and will.
+An eventual would-be dictatorship of the proletariat (even if it were represented as 'anti-State' or 'from the base'), could only be exercised stantial improvement for the worker, and the thought of working more or less the same way as before, even for the edification of the 'socialist society', would be small consolation.